pollyweb-org/pollyweb-docs/4 ⚙️ Solution/30 🫥 Agents/10 🔎 Finders/03 👀👥 Advertiser helper.md

 1. **What is an Advertiser helper domain in NLWeb?**

-    Advertisers 👀 are helper [Domains 👥](<../../40 👥 Domains/44 📜 Manifests/00 👥 Domain.md>) that intermediate the registration, distribution, and payment flows for ads on NLWeb.
+    Advertisers 👀 are helper [Domains 👥](<../../40 👥 Domains/44 📜 Manifests/00 👥 Domain.md>) that intermediates the registration, distribution, and payment flows for ads on NLWeb.

     ---